jtallant/justintallant.com/site/content/combining-phpspec-and-phpunit-code-coverage-in-circleci.md

 2. Create phpspec-coverage.yml
 3. Define composer scripts
 4. Configure circleci
-5. Make sure circle-ci is using a "user" key so it can access all repositories in your github account
 5. Make sure you circle-ci docker image includes xdebug

 ## composer packages